ghc-proposals/ghc-proposals/acceptance.rst

 3. Is the proposal sufficiently illustrated with examples?
 Examples help us understand the details that will be needed during implementation.

-4. Does the proposal indicate someone plans to implement it.
+4. Does the proposal indicate someone plans to implement it?

 Acceptance steps
 ----------------